On a problem of resonance with exponential non linearity: Introduction

 \section{Introduction}

 Existence of solutions for semilinear elliptic Dirichlet problems

-with distinct behaviour of \be \f{g(x,s)}{s} \mbox{ as } s\to \pm\I\notag\ee is difficult to establis in te case when \begin{itemize} \item [I.] $g(x,0)\neq 0$ (so there is no trivial solution). \item [II.]
+with distinct behavior of \be \f{g(x,s)}{s} \mbox{ as } s\to \pm\I\notag\ee is difficult to establish in the case when \begin{itemize} \item [I.] $g(x,0)\neq 0$ (so there is no trivial solution). \item [II.]
 There is resonance in one direction, and \item[III.]
-The problem is superlinear inthe other. \end{itemize} The problem seems to be particularly harder to deal if such a resonance is at the first eigenvalue of the laplacian, in view of the fact that the corresponding first eigenfunction has a definite sign.
+The problem is superlinear in the other. \end{itemize} The problem seems to be particularly harder to deal if such a resonance is at the first eigenvalue of the laplacian, in view of the fact that the corresponding first eigenfunction has a definite sign.
 It is a problem of this kind that we will treat here, namely

-where $B=\{x\in \R^2 : \abs{x}<1\}$ with $f$ is a radial function such that, $f\in L^r(\Om)$, for some $r>2$ and $\phi_1$ is the eigen function of $(-\Delta)$ corresponding to the first eigenvalue $\lambda_1$ in $H_0^1(B)$.
+where $B=\{x\in \R^2 : \abs{x}<1\}$ with $f$ is a smooth integrable radial function and $\phi_1$ is the eigen function of $(-\Delta)$ corresponding to the first eigenvalue $\la_1$ in $H_0^1(B)$.
 Solving \ref{E0.1} is particularly hard since $e^u$ is in some sense the critical nonlinearity (see\cite{MR1132783}).
-Also see \cite{MR1989831} where the restriction on the exponent $'p'$ is essentially due to lack of apriori bounds.
+Also see \cite{MR1989831} where the restriction on the exponent $p$ is essentially due to lack of apriori bounds.
 In some sense, specially in the context of the approach we have adapted the result seems optimal (see \cite{MR2287880}), which seems to indicate that the bounds are hard to establish.
+See also the paper of McKenna and Rauch \cite{MR491053}, where apart from other nonlinearities the case $-e^u$ has been studied.
+Note that in our case we have considered $+e^u$.